TheMisinformationGame/MisinformationGame/docs/Results.md

 #### Post Dislikes
 {:#posts-post-dislikes .no_toc}
-The number of dislike reactions to the post that was shown to the participant.
+The number of dislike reactions to the post shown to the participant.
 This does not include the increase to the number of dislikes if the participant disliked this post.
 This column will only be included if